whit3rabbit/EDRSilencer/README.md

 3. Notes:

-    - These values are written into the WFP provider and sublayer objects.
-To replace existing artifacts on a host, run a cleanup first (e.g., `removeall`) and reapply so new names/descriptions take effect.
+    - These values are written into the WFP provider and sublayer objects when they are first created.
+If you recompile with new names, you must manually clean up the old provider and sublayer on the target system for the new names to be used.
     - Remember to use wide-string literals (prefix with `L`).

 #### Overrideable Macros (Quick Reference)